Use the UND Calendar to promote and share university events to members of the university community.

 The University of North Dakota calendar exists to promote and share university events with broad relevance to members of the university community.
 All events must be submitted by the event owner to the UND calendar prior to receiving event promotion assistance from Marketing & Communications.
+Please note all information submitted will be published to the UND website.

 Eligible Event Examples